Betting on ATP and WTA Tennis

 One of the biggest highlights on the yearly New York sports calendar is the US Open.
 The top men’s and women’s tennis pros descend on the Big Apple to decide one of the four Grand Slam crowns.
 Even casual fans perk up and pay attention to that, but there’s a whole lot more to see with tennis all year round.

-Sports betting is legal in New York, although neighboring New Jersey and Pennsylvania open up even more possibilities with online sportsbooks and sportsbook apps.
-You don’t need to live there to play, either.
+Sports betting is legal in New York, and there are plenty of possibilities to explore with online sportsbooks and sportsbook apps.
 Here’s how you can get started with those options.

 You can complete all of the above at home without issue.
-To actually place bets, you need to be within the borders of a legal state, so a road trip is in order.
+To actually place bets, you’ll need to be within the borders of the state.
 Sites verify location with geolocation tracking, so you won’t get a green light unless you’re there.
-Once you’ve placed your bets, go on about your day and enjoy the tennis action wherever you’d like.

 Just like with any other sport, there are plenty of choices when betting on tennis.
 You can pick the winners of tournaments, focus on head-to-head matchups or live bet as the matches play out.
 Here’s a quick run-through of the most popular tennis bets and how they work.